3 Safeguards for Secure AI in Defense Tech Compliance

 1

 In my experience building production APIs for high-stakes systems, the biggest blind spot for defense tech isn't just the 'cloud versus on-prem' debate.
-What I've found is a deeper issue around data sovereignty and the opaque supply chains of public LLM services.
-Many think a VPN or a strong firewall is enough.
+I've found a deeper issue around data sovereignty and the opaque supply chains of public LLM services.
+Many defense teams think a VPN or a strong firewall is enough.
 But when intelligence reports touch any component outside your direct control, you introduce unknown variables.
-That's a fundamental vulnerability when you're dealing with national security data.
+For example, a public cloud LLM might use servers in a country without strong data protection laws.
+Or the cloud provider might update its AI model overnight, changing how it handles your data.
+This is a fundamental vulnerability when you deal with national security data.
+I once worked with a team that used a public LLM for threat analysis.
+They didn't know the model had been trained on data that included security flaws.
+The model gave wrong advice about a vulnerability.
+That mistake cost weeks of rework.
+The lesson is clear: you must know where every byte of your data lives and who can see it.

 Key Takeaway